 Safeguards to be in place so alcohol is not served to, or purchased on behalf of under age children.
 Any premises licence should include a mandatory condition that an age verification policy is operated.
 Durham SCP recommends the Challenge 25 standard which requires any one looking under 25 to produce photographic evidence of proof of age from either a passport, driving li-cence or PASS accredited scheme before alcohol is supplied.

-- Minimise the risk of proxy sales to ensure that alcohol is not purchased or obtained for young people by relatives or older friends (proxy provision)
+To work with the Police to minimise the risk of proxy provision or proxy sales.
+(This is alcohol purchased or obtained for young people by relatives or older friends).

 - Gain accreditation to the awards scheme ‘Best Bar None’ that promotes responsible management of alcohol-licensed premises

 - Do take action if you notice a child or young person in a vulnerable situation

 Young children can become frightened if adults are unable to control their actions, and a child witnessing aggressive or violent behaviour could be emotionally or even physically harmed.